openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     -   Other bands that are available include Aerosol, Thermal, Brightness, Greenness, and Wetness.
 More information on these can be found at: https://landsat.gsfc.nasa.gov/landsat-data-continuity-mission/.
     -   Metadata on Date, Day of Year, and Days from Target can also be selected.

--   **Scale:** the resolution of the mosaic.
-Landsat data is collected at 30m resolution, so we will leave the slider there.
+-   **Scale:** The resolution of the mosaic.
+Landsat data is collected at 30 meter (m) resolution, so we will leave the slider there.
 -   **Retrieve to:** Sepal Workspace is the default option.
 Other options may appear depending on your permissions.

 When you have the desired bands selected, click :code:`Retrieve`.

 You will notice the :code:`Tasks` icon is now spinning.
-If you click on it, you will see the data retrieval is in process.
+If you select it, you will see that the data retrieval is in process.
 This step will take some time.

 .. figure:: ../_images/workflows/area_estimation/retrieval_task.png
-   :alt: Retrieval task being carried out
+   :alt: Retrieval task being carried out.
    :align: center

 .. note::
-   This will take around **25 minutes** to finish downloading, however, you can move on to the next exercise without waiting for the download to finish.
+   This will take approximately **25 minutes** to finish downloading; however, you can move on to the next exercise without waiting for the download to finish.

-.. _module 2:
+.. _Module 2:

 Image classification
 --------------------

-The main goal of this Module is to construct a single-date land cover map by classification of a Landsat composite generated from Landsat images.
-Image classification is frequently used to map land cover, describing what the landscape is composed of (grass, trees, water, impervious surface), and to map land use, describing the organization of human systems on the landscape (farms, cities, wilderness).
+The main goal of Module 2 is to construct a single-date land cover map by classification of a Landsat composite generated from Landsat images.
+Image classification is frequently used to map land cover, describing what the landscape is composed of (grass, trees, water and/or impervious surface), and to map land use, describing the organization of human systems on the landscape (farms, cities and/or wilderness).
 Learning to do image classification well is extremely important and requires experience.
-So here is your chance to build some experience.
+This module was designed to help you build some experience.
 You will first consider the types of land cover classes you would like to map and the amount of variability within each class.

-There are both supervised (uses human guidance including training data) and unsupervised (no human guidance) classification methods.
-The random forest approach used here uses training data and is thus a supervised classification method.
+There are both supervised (uses human guidance, including training data) and unsupervised (does not use human guidance) classification methods.
+The random forest approach demonstrated here uses training data and is thus a supervised classification method.

 There are a number of supervised classification algorithms that can be used to assign the pixels in the image to the various map classes.
 One way of performing a supervised classification is to utilize a Machine Learning algorithm.
 Machine Learning algorithms utilize training data combined with image values to learn how to classify pixels.
 Using manually collected training data, these algorithms can train a classifier, and then use the relationships identified in the training process to classify the rest of the pixels in the map.
-The selection of image values (e.g., NDVI, elevation, etc.) used to train any statistical model should be well thought out and informed by your knowledge of the phenomenon of interest to classify your data (e.g., into forest, water, other, and clouds).
+The selection of image values (e.g., NDVI, elevation, etc.) used to train any statistical model should be well thought out and informed by your knowledge of the phenomenon of interest to classify your data (e.g. by forest, water, clouds, or other).

 In this module, we will create a land cover map using supervised classification in SEPAL.
 We will train a random forest machine learning algorithm to predict land cover with a user generated reference data set.
 This data set is collected either in the field or manually through examination of remotely sensed data sources such as aerial imagery.
 The resulting model is then applied across the landscape.
-You will complete an accuracy assessment of the map output in `module 4`_.
+You will complete an accuracy assessment of the map output in `Module 4`_.

-Before starting your classification, you will need to create a response design with details about each of the land covers / land uses that you want to classify (Exercise 2.1); create mosaics for your area of interest (in `section 2.2`_ we will use a region of Brazil); and collect training data for the model (Exercise 2.3).
+Before starting your classification, you will need to create a response design with details about each of the land covers / land uses that you want to classify (Exercise 2.1); create mosaics for your area of interest (in `Section 2.2`_ we will use a region of Brazil); and collect training data for the model (Exercise 2.3).
 Then, in Exercise 2.4 we will run the classification and examine our results.

 The workflow in this module has been adapted from exercises and material developed by Dr. Pontus Olofsson, Christopher E. Holden, and Eric L. Bullock at the Boston Education in Earth Observation Data Analysis in the Department of Earth & Environment, Boston University.
 To learn more about their materials and their work, visit their GitHub site at https://github.com/beeoda.